CaiqueSobral/vsc-PathCreator/README.md

 - `file.txt` - Creates a file at the workspace root
 - `folder/file.txt` - Creates a folder and a file inside it
 - `folder1/folder2/folder3/file.js` - Creates a nested folder structure with a file
+- `./file.ts` - Creates a file in the same folder as the active editor

 ## Requirements